abaird986/aws-modern-application-workshop/README.md

 Ok fine, we'll stop bothering and leave you to it!

-We'll be back in a few minutes to check on your progress
+We'll be back in a few minutes to check on your progress.

 ![mysfits-welcome](/images/module-1/mysfits-welcome.png)